adamlee-max/JALS-Compass/README.md

 # 🧭 Guardian–JALS Compass
+> ⚠️ **Note:** This is a live, rough working repo.
+> Expect messy folders, plain text, and receipts.
+> The Compass works — the polish can come later.

-**A universal viability scoring tool using five invariants and transparent receipts.**
+> If you’re here, you’re early. 🚀**A universal viability scoring tool using five invariants and transparent receipts.**

 ---